 What Will Happen if You Don’t Use Fluoride?

 Although the best way to prevent cavities and protect your teeth and overall oral health is to use toothpaste that contains fluoride, it’s not the end of the world if you do decide to use fluoride-free toothpaste.

 Depending on the health of your teeth and gums, you might not notice much of a change in your teeth once you make the switch.
 You won’t instantly develop cavities.

-That’s particularly the case if you had sealants placed on your teeth to protect them against cavities and if you live in an area where fluoride is added to the tap water.
+That’s particularly the case if you have sealants placed on your teeth to protect them against cavities and live in an area where fluoride is added to the drinking water.

 That said, if you do switch to non-fluoride toothpaste and start noticing problems in your mouth or your dentist finds a cavity at your next dental exam, it can be a good idea to switch back to a toothpaste product that does contain fluoride.